radicalxdev/marvel-platform/README.md

 ### Local Emulator (Optional)
 #### Setup
-1. Open a terminal and to start the emulators, run the following command: `npm run emulators`
+1. Open the terminal and to start the emulators, run the following command: `npm run emulators`
 2. Open another terminal simultaneously and start the frontend project, run the following command: `npm run frontend:dev`

 ## Cloud Deployment